mobouzar/printftests/README.md

 ## Issues

-If you encounter any issue, you can contact me on slack (jkettani) or by email: jkettani@student.42.fr
+If you encounter any issue, you can contact me on slack (jkettani) or by email: mobouzar@student.1337.ma

 ## Author

-by **jkettani**
+by **mobouzar**